marcelauliano/MitoHiFi/README.md

 conda env create -n mitohifi_env -f MitoHiFi/environment/mitohifi_env.yml
 ```

-Before you activate your mitohifi_env conda environment, follow instructions to install MitoFinder (if you are going to annotate with default) or MITOS (if using --mitos).
-Include them in your PATH.

-Once Mitofinder and/or MITOS are installed and in your PATH, activate your mitohifi_env conda environment.
+Add Mitofinder and/or MITOS to the PATH and then activate your mitohifi_env conda environment.

 To run MitoHiFi, do:

 ```